eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   Relying Party does not verify these technical properties during the attestation release process.
 To elaborate: A Relying Party typically has a list of attestations that it accepts for a certain use case.
-For example, a Relying Party MAY accept a mobile driving license as a proof of identity.
+For example, a Relying Party MAY accept a mobile driving licence as a proof of identity.
 If so, that Relying Party SHALL accept any valid and authentic mDL, regardless of the mobile device it is installed on.
 If the Relying Party were to make its own independent assessment of the security